qgis/QGIS-Documentation/source/docs/training_manual/answers/answers.rst

 |moderate| *Symbol Levels*
 ...............................................................................

-To make the required symbol, you need two symbol layers:
+To make the required symbol, you need three symbol layers:

 .. image:: img/answer_road_symbology.png
    :align: center

-The lowest symbol layer is a broad, solid yellow line.
-On top of it there is a slightly thinner solid gray line.
+The lowest symbol layer is a broad, solid gray line.
+On top of it there is a slightly thinner solid yellow line and finally another thinner solid black line.

 * If your symbol layers resemble the above but you're not getting the result you want, check that your symbol levels look something like this: